Uberspace/manual/source/mail-access.rst

 For your ``@uber.space`` address the password is the same as for SSH access, which you can set in your `dashboard
 <https://dashboard.uberspace.de/dashboard/authentication>`_.

+.. warning:: If you never set your password for SSH access it won't be possible to authenticate with the ``@uber.space`` address.
+You have to explicitly set the password for SSH access once after you have created your uberspace account.

 Client settings
 ===============